Veza/oaa-community/README.md

 * See the samples directory:
   * `sample-app.py` - sample generic application, suitable for most SaaS apps.
   * `sample-idp.py` - sample custom identity provider, for IdPs and other identity related services
-* Use the `oaaclient` SDK for developing your own connectors in Python
+* Use the `oaaclient` SDK for developing your own connectors in Python.
+See [OAAClient GitHub repo](https://github.com/Veza/oaaclient-py) for more information.

 ## Connectors